assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 Author's notes
 ==============

-Not in final spec, of course.
+Not in final spec.

+* Check TODO markers in text.

 * v2 uses CloseFlag.